windmaomao/windmaomao.github.io/resume/profile-frontend.md

 **Highlights** includes,

 - Framework -- Use _AngularJS_ and _Bootstrap_ for fast development
-- Re-usability: Design reusable branding header, footer, menu as well as pluggable generic services
+- Re-usability -- Design reusable branding header, footer, menu as well as pluggable generic services
-- Style Guide: Standardized style sheet for consistent look and feel across browsers and applications
+- Style Guide -- Standardized style sheet for consistent look and feel across browsers and applications
-- Authorization: Integration with authentication and authorization service for application security
+- Authorization -- Integration with authentication and authorization service for application security
-- Color: Extract color from design spec to form three background, three front text and border color
+- Layout -- Support customizable Dashboard layout with *Responsible* and *Flex* design
-- Theme: Support light and dark themes and dynamic toggle in-between on-the-run
+- Color -- Extract color from design spec to form three background, three front text and border color
-- Icon: SVG icon design and packaging for common UI and business actions
+- Theme -- Support light and dark themes and dynamic toggle in-between on-the-run
-- Animation: Custom animation keyframe design with fallback to no-animation
+- Icon -- SVG icon design and packaging for common UI and business actions
-- Spinner: Custom servive built supporting both *Http* enabled spinning notification and manual developer toggle
+- Animation -- Custom animation keyframe design with fallback to no-animation
-- Dialog: Custom service built to support both generic user prompt and custom popup handling
+- Spinner -- Custom servive built supporting both *Http* enabled spinning notification and manual developer toggle
-- Selection: Custom directives for single and multiple select form input with consistent look and feel
+- Dialog -- Custom service built to support both generic user prompt and custom popup handling
-- Date picker: Custom directives for regular and multiple range picker with consistent look and feel
+- Selec -- Custom directives for single and multiple select form input with consistent look and feel
-- Data Grid: Use third party *Ag-grid* for sophisticated business grid usage with custom theme designed
+- Datepicker -- Custom directives for regular and multiple range picker with consistent look and feel
-- Charts: Use third party *Highcharts* for all dashboard bar pie charts with custom theme designed
+- Data Grid -- Use third party *Ag-grid* for sophisticated business grid usage with custom theme designed
-- Layout: Support customizable Dashboard layout with *Responsible* and *Flex* design
+- Chart -- Use third party *Highcharts* for all dashboard bar pie charts with custom theme designed
-- Compatibility: Support both *IE* 10/11 and *Chrome* browser
+- Compatibility -- Support both *IE* 10/11 and *Chrome* browser

 ## Past Experience